The Democratic Nomination Is Now In View For Joe Biden — And 5 Other Takeaways

 1. Biden's clear path to the nomination

 Biden won Michigan, Missouri, Mississippi and Idaho.
-Washington state was too close to call, and Sanders led in North Dakota as of 6 a.m.
-ET Wednesday.
+Sanders took the North Dakota caucuses, and as of Wednesday afternoon, Washington was still too close to call.

 Biden extended his delegate lead to 160, a lead that will be difficult for Sanders to overcome because of the proportional way Democrats allocate their delegates — there are no winner-take-all states — and because many of the upcoming primaries favor Biden.